ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

 ## Deploy your dummy app to GitHub Pages

 We suggest using [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git) to deploy your dummy app to GitHub Pages.
-After falling the installation instructions
+After following the installation instructions, you'll run `ember deploy production` to deploy your docs application to github pages.

+[ Explain how to get this behavior automatic on master push ].

 ## Miscellaneous